camptocamp/connector-exchange/docs/README.md

 Using this connector, you will be able to synchronize your contacts and your calendar events.

 Unlike other connectors existing to sync Odoo and Exchange, this connector makes a server to server connection.
 Nothing to setup in Outlook or other tools.
-Once configured, it works seemlessly to either import contact/calendar events created in Exchange or export contacts/calendar events created in Odoo.
+Once configured, it works seamlessly to either import contact/calendar events created in Exchange or export contacts/calendar events created in Odoo.

 Moreover, this connector does not use paid third-party library to connect and interact with Microsoft Exchange.